neos/neos/Documentation/References/PropertyEditorReference.rst

 The `Document` Link Type can be configured as follows:

-# @deprecated legacy options
-              startingPoint: '/<Neos.Neos:Sites>/my-site/'

 Link Type Options Reference:
 ``enabled`` (boolean)
-	If ``true``, disables this link type.
+	If ``false``, disables this link type.
 ``position`` (string|integer)
 	Defines order of this link type.
 E.g. ``"before <id of link type>"``.
 ``startingPoint`` (string)
   Starting point for the node tree, by default the current site node ``baseNodeType`` (string)
-  Base NodeType for the node tree by default behaves like the document tree and follows all child hierachies for nodes of type ``Neos.Neos:Document``.
+  Base NodeType for the node tree by default behaves like the document tree and follows all child hierarchies for nodes of type ``Neos.Neos:Document``.
 ``loadingDepth`` (integer)
   Loading depth for the node tree by default behaves like the document tree and lists nodes up to a depth of ``4``.
 ``allowedNodeTypes`` (array of strings)